ktitimbo/ktitimbo.github.io/content/home/teaching_experience.md

     date_end : '2016-12-31'
     description : |2-
       Responsabilities include:
-        * Teaching electromagnetism to science and engineering students.
+        * Teaching classical electromagnetism to science and engineering students.
           * Syllabus design.
-          * Design, develop, and deliver material using a range of methods and platforms.
+          * Design, develop, and deliver material using a range of methods and platforms according to the topics.
-          * Oversee examinations
+          * Prepare and oversee examinations.
-          * Grade homeworks, tests, abd final exams.
+          * Grade homeworks, tests, and final exams.

   - title : Instructor
     company : Universidad Simón Bolívar
     company_logo: org-usb
     company_url : 'http://www.usb.ve/'
     location : Caracas, Venezuela
-    date_start : '2010-01-01'
+    date_start : '2009-01-01'
     date_end : '2011-03-31'
-    description : Atomic physics, semiclassical methods, electron dynamics, photodetachment rate and microscopy.
+    description : |2-
+      Responsabilities include:
+        * Teaching introductory theoretical and lab courses to science and engineering students.
+          * Syllabus design.
+          * Design, develop, and deliver material using a range of methods and platforms according to the content of the courses
+          * Prepare and oversee examinations.
+          * Grade homeworks, tests, and final exams.

 design:
   columns: '2'